History Of The Ford Bronco

 Fourth Generation 1987-1991

-Aside from the new front end design, the exterior styling of the 1987-1991 Ford Bronco didn’t differ that much from the previous version.
-This generation was more advanced, though, as it introduced electronic fuel injection and rear anti-lock brakes.
+Aside from the new front-end design, the 1987-1991 Ford Bronco’s exterior styling didn’t differ much from the previous version.
+However, this generation was more advanced as it introduced electronic fuel injection and rear anti-lock brakes.
 A stylish Nite edition debuted for this Bronco combining a black paint job with a unique blue and pink body stripe, and in 1991 (the final year for the fourth generation), Ford introduced the Silver Anniversary Edition package to celebrate the Bronco’s 25 years of production.

 1996 Ford Bronco | old ford bronco, vintage bronco, vintage bronco for sale, classic cars for sale, classic trucks for sale, cla1996 Ford Bronco | Credit: Ford